2020 Clinical Pharmacy Challenge Winners - University of Missouri-Kansas City School of Pharmacy

 Pharmacy for its support.
 They would also like to thank the faculty who supported them and helped them prepare.

-Pictured left to right: Brad Dedi, Dan Schroedl, and Wade Tugman.
+(Left to Right: Brad Dedi, Dan Schroedl, and Wade Tugman)

 What did you do to prepare?